AcademySoftwareFoundation/MaterialX/source/JsMaterialX/README.md

 ### Output
-After building the project the `JsMaterialX.wasm` and `JsMaterialX.js` files can be found in the global install directory of this project.
+After building the project the `JsMaterialXCore.wasm`, `JsMaterialXCore.js`, `JsMaterialXGenShader.wasm`, `JsMaterialXGenShader.js` and `JsMaterialXGenShader.data` files can be found in the global install directory of this project.

 ### Install
 To install the results into the test directory run